Amazon hikes monthly Prime fee by 18 percent

 The change means that opting to pay for Amazon Prime on a monthly basis will cost $155.88 over the course of a year.
 An annual subscription, on the other hand, costs a rather more attractive-sounding $99.

-A similar price increase is also being passed on to student.
+A similar price increase is also being passed on to students.
 The discounted monthly fee of $5.49 is jumping by the same 18 percent to $6.49.

 The new pricing applies to all new subscriptions with immediate effect.
 Anyone currently paying for Prime on a monthly basis can expect to pay the new price from next month, as Amazon explains: